mrtgst/shellnote/README.md

 	2020-08-29  20:12	Make sure to drink your Ovaltine.
 	2020-08-29  20:24	This is a great idea.

+You can search your notes and delete entries directly from the command line.

 `shellnote` is POSIX compliant and should work in most Unix shells.

 ## Installation